 describing the unperturbed propagation of $\rho_S(t)_{pp'}$.
 Note that $\bm{B}_p(t_p)$ forms a scalar product with $\bm{S}_p$ positioned between $G_R(t_{p+1},t_{p})$ and $G_R(t_{p},t_{p-1})$; likewise, $\bm{B}_q(u_q)$ is associated with $\bm{S}_q$ positioned between $G_A(u_{q-1},u_{q})$ and $G_A(u_{q},u_{q+1})$.

-The expression (\ref{Trans-Exp}) provides a direct expansion of the transmission matrix $T(t,t')$ in powers of the interaction $H_{SB}$ in terms of the Green's functions for the quantum system and the multi-time bath correlations $\text{Tr}_B[\rho_B\bm{B}_1(t_1)\bm{B}_2(t_2)\bm{B}_3(t_3)\cdots]$.
-This expansion, however, does not account for secular effects unless we make further assumptions regarding the heat bath characterised by the density operator $\rho_B$ and the operators $\bm{B}$ monitoring the bath.
+The expression (\ref{Trans-Exp}) provides a direct expansion of the transmission matrix $T(t,t')$ in powers of the interaction $H_{SB}$ in terms of the Green's functions for the quantum system and the multitime bath correlations $\text{Tr}_B[\rho_B\bm{B}_1(t_1)\bm{B}_2(t_2)\bm{B}_3(t_3)\cdots]$.
+We already here note that since $\rho_S(t)=T(t,t_i)\rho_S(t_i)$ we have $d\rho_S(t)/dt=(dT(t,t_i)/dt)\rho_S(t_i)$ and it follows that the expansion of $T$ does not yield a proper master equation, independent of the initial condition $\rho_S(t_i)$.
+As a matter of fact, the expansion does not account for secular effects unless we make further assumptions regarding the heat bath characterized by the density operator $\rho_B$ and the operators $\bm{B}$ monitoring the bath.